py-why/dowhy/docs/source/user_guide/modeling_gcm/customizing_model_assignment.rst

         1. empirical(): An implementation of a stochastic model class.
         2. bayesiangaussianmixture(): An implementation of a stochastic model class.
         3. parametric(): Use it when you want the system to find the best continuous distribution for the data.
-        4. <scipy_function>(): You can specify continuous distribution functions defined in `scipy.stats <https://docs.scipy.org/doc/scipy/reference/stats.html#continuous-distributions>`_ library.
+        4. <scipy_function>(): You can specify continuous distribution functions defined in the `scipy.stats <https://docs.scipy.org/doc/scipy/reference/stats.html#continuous-distributions>`_ library.

 **Defining Functional Causal Models(F(X)):**
-   - Relationships between child and parent nodes can be defined in a expression which supports almost all the airthematic operations and functions under `numpy <https://numpy.org/doc/stable/reference/index.html>`_ library
+   - Relationships between child and parent nodes can be defined in a expression which supports almost all the airthematic operations and functions in the `numpy <https://numpy.org/doc/stable/reference/index.html>`_ library

 **Undefined/Unknown relationships for Nodes:**
    - In case when the relationship between the child and parent nodes are unknown, the user can define such nodes as given below example -